 Is there anything a sitter cannot do?

-Please note our sitters are unable to provide personal care, administer medication or prepare meals (although light snacks or heating food are acceptable).
+Please note our sitters are unable to provide personal care (including help with feeding), manual handling, administer medication or prepare meals (although light snacks or heating food are acceptable).

 How do I access the service?